 Domestic Adoption: Types

-If you are considering a domestic child adoption it is important that you understand the types of child adoption and how they are different.
+The different types of adoption include agency, private, foster care, facilitator, intrastate, interstate, open, closed, domestic and international.
+It is important that you understand the types of child adoption and how they are different.
 This will help you in making the right choices and help make your adoption dreams come true.

 Agency and Private Child Adoption